 Drills and exercises also need to reflect scenarios that are possible and realistic and must be designed with an intentional pace so that real world conditions are simulated. here is value in simple tabletop exercises to be sure, but organizations need to move beyond these to progressively more complex scenarios, involving cross-functional teams and interdependent systems and processes.
 This is the only way that a company can get outside its comfort zone to truly understand if what they have designed will really work.
 My preference is to involve role-playing, actors, and include participation from vendors, business partners, and local law enforcement when appropriate.
 This will almost always result in lessons learned and opportunities to improve the plan, which is another great outcome.

 Creating a memorable business continuity exercise is about blurring the lines of reality to transform participants into another paradigm.
 They take the team out of their comfort zone by carefully injecting conflict and exploiting expected or perceived weakness so that role playing is a challenge.
 They take advantage of personal relationships and organizational culture to maximize results.
 Great exercises are both fun and full of learning.
 If you design and facilitate it well, everyone in the company will want to be part of your next one.

 As a team leader at one of my clients said, “If you train people to leisurely stroll into a conference room with a doughnut and coffee and talk about a disaster without the stresses of a real life situation, then teams will expect that this is how a real disaster works”.
 I encourage you to expect more from your teams.
 Expect a high level of readiness to handle any type of business continuity event.

-The bottom line is that if you haven’t tested your business continuity or disaster recovery plan, you aren’t ready to manage through a disaster.
+The bottom line is that if you haven’t tested your business continuity, disaster recovery, and security incident response plans, you aren’t ready to manage through a disaster.
 You may have been able to check off a box in your compliance audit, but you are not likely to achieve success.